Photo by stu_spivack

 Its first ingredient should be the big tip-off in whether or not hummus makes the Paleo cut.
 Garbanzo beans, (or chickpeas), are a legume.
 Often asked about if they could fit into a Paleo diet because they do contain nutrients, legumes don’t provide the same dense sources of nutrients that fruits or vegetables do.
 Also, they’re an incomplete protein, unlike other complete protein sources like meat, fish or poultry.

 Beans and legumes can also pack quite a dose of carbohydrates which may, in themselves, wreak havoc in keeping blood sugar regulated.
-This might be a problem for many folks trying to knock off the pounds, or who have other types of medical or metabolic conditions.
+This might be a problem for many folks trying to knock off the pounds.
+Or individuals who have other types of medical or metabolic conditions.